 The Church Broughton Community Plan (CLP) was published in April 2017.
 The Plan sets out a vision of how our community wants to develop and identifies the actions needed to achieve it.

 The Plan was developed following consultation with the community through public meetings and a questionnaire that was available to all local residents.
-A follow-up Questionnaire is planned for early in 2021 to find out what the Community think of the work done so far and what issues they want the CLP to consider next.
 The Plan was produced by members of our community, for our community.
 A community plan does not have legal weight, and doesn’t cover planning policy, but it will be used as an action plan, a way of getting organised, raising money and implementing projects that will benefit the community.

-Click here to view the summary of the responses to the 2016 Community Plan Questionnaire.
+Click here to view the summary of the responses to the original 2016 Community Plan Questionnaire.

 Working Groups were set up to review and investigate the 9 key topics covering the issues and suggestions raised by members of the Community.
 The Action Plans setting out what each Working Group planned to do and what they have achieved so far can be found by following the links to each of the Working Groups below:

 Over the last 3 – 4 years, a lot of work has been carried out by the Working Groups to evaluate the suggestions and implement appropriate plans where possible.
-Examples include: starting various activity classes, organising Soup & Pud lunches, organising litter picks, establishing a Village Shop and cafe (The Hub), setting up a Walking Group, preparing a leaflet of local walks, providing advice on planning issues, providing information on how to report highway and litter issues, raising awareness about the issue of dog mess, preparing the Church Broughton Handbook, reviewing internet and mobile phone services, investigating options for village meeting places, organising a first responder scheme and training for use of the defibrillator, organising a village volunteer driver scheme and, in response to the Covid-19 pandemic, setting up a support system for the vulnerable, etc.
+Examples include: starting various activity classes, organising Soup & Pud lunches, organising litter picks, establishing a Village Shop and cafe (The Hub), setting up a Walking Group, preparing a leaflet of local walks, providing advice on planning issues, providing information on how to report highway and litter issues, raising awareness about the issue of dog mess, preparing the Church Broughton Handbook, reviewing internet and mobile phone services, investigating options for village meeting places, organising training in defibrillator use and first aid, supporting the village volunteer driver scheme and, in response to the Covid-19 pandemic, setting up a support system for the vulnerable, etc.

-If you are interested in joining the Steering Group or any of the Working Groups, please contact any of the following Steering Group members for more information.
+If you are interested in joining the Steering Group or any of the the Working Groups but did not leave your contact details in the Questionnaire, please get in touch (contact details below).

 Chairman: John Weil (585342)